jacksgt/kubernetes-the-hard-way-on-openstack/07-bootstrapping-etcd.md

 ## Reset

-(in case something went wrong an etcd did start cleanly)
+Note: only to be used in case something went wrong / etcd did start cleanly.

 ```sh
 for instance in jh-k8s-cp-{1..3}; do